Fireplace #26: Rumford Fireplace Damper

 These Rumford Dampers are very common in masonry fireplaces of solid brick.
 These are their characteristics:

-The shaft of the handle sticks through a metal bracket
+- The shaft of the handle sticks through a metal bracket (image 26-1)

-The nice thing about these Rumford dampers is they have a long taper to the damper and the damper handle is easy to remove.
-The handle is usually held on with a cotter pin or is screwed into damper handle hinge.
+The nice thing about these Rumford dampers is they have a long tall taper from the firebox to the damper, and the damper handle is easy to remove.
+The handle is usually held on with a cotter pin .

 To plug it below the damper, use the Flueblocker

 The Flueblocker can be easily fit into the area below the damper.
 It seals and insulates very well.
 You will have to remove the damper handle, or cut a slot in the Flueblocker to accommodate the handle, to fit the Flueblocker into the throat that leads to the damper.
-When you order a Flueblocker make sure it is at least as big as your largest measurements of the trapezoid. (image 26-4)
+When you order a Flueblocker make sure it is at least as big as your largest measurements of the trapezoid. (see area marked in yellow)

 What about the Chimney Balloon?